7 Reasons to Move to Ocala, Florida

 • World-class horse competitions and shows including events at the 300-acre World Equestrian Center, hosting indoor and outdoor arenas, stables, five expo centers, luxury hotel accommodations, curated shopping and dining, and more.

-5. Arts and Culture
+5. Arts and Culture in Ocala

 6. An Affordable Cost of Living